High Blood Pressure or Hypertension

 Magnesium must be combined with other minerals to be most effective in helping support healthy blood pressure levels.
 It is essential for cells to maintain proper balances of other minerals such as potassium, sodium, and calcium.
 When cells are deficient in magnesium, this balance is disrupted.

-Overweight: Numerous studies state that there is a direct relationship between increased body weight and blood pressure.
+Overweight: Numerous studies states that there is a direct relationship between increased body weight and blood pressure.
 As one loses excess weight, the blood pressure reduces proportionately.
 Such weight and blood pressure reduction is independent of how much sodium one eats.
-But you need to find out why you are overweight as reversing diabetes and other metabolic disorders will lower blood pressure.
+But you need to find out why you are overweight, as reversing diabetes and other metabolic disorders will lower blood pressure.

 Sugar: Merely by giving sugar to lab animals and humans, you can raise blood pressure at will.
 It is believed that sugar contributes to sodium retention, which, in turn, raises blood pressure.